INT. YOUR NEXT DRAFT — DAY

 Every version of the story, without losing the one that works.

-Start free trial See how branches work
+Start free trial See how drafts work

-The Slate library — colorful script covers
+The Slate library — colorful script covers, projects and folders

 Co-writing without the chaos